adegenaar/adegenaar/README.md

 ### Hi there, I'm Al 👋

 ## I'm a Husband, Developer, and LARPer!
-- 🔭 I’m currently working on designing an API for MuleSoft for work and Building an IOT Weather Dislay at home...
+- 🔭 I’m currently working on an automated display for a BLE DMM
 - 🌱 I’m currently learning:
   - CI/CD - Github Actions, Docker
   - Python, Micro-Python and Circuit-Python